awes-io/navigator/docs/index.md

 # Navigator

-Laravel package which can easily create a navigation menu of any complexity, with support for user permissions when displayed.
+Laravel package that can easily create navigation menus of any complexity.
+With support for routing, permissions, sorting, rendering depth, active items marking and element searching.

 ## Installation